TensorGo-Repo/TensorGo-Repo/README.md

 ## Introducing HumAIn’s Open-Weight Model for Enterprise Scale Intelligence

-We’re releasing an open-weight model from the HumAIns stack.
+We’re releasing an open-weight model from the HumAIn's stack.

 This release is part of our belief that progress in AI should be shared, tested in the open, and improved through real-world use not locked behind closed doors.